 - 1. Must be certified by the Michigan State Department of Public Health as an Emergency Medical Technician-Paramedic and will maintain that certification during his/her tenure as Paramedic Coordinator.
 The City will pay all training costs according to Section 11.8(a). - 2.
-Must achieve certification by the State of Michigan as Instructor Coordinator within one year of accepting the position and maintain that certification during his/her tenure as Paramedic Coordinator.
-The City will pay all training costs according to Section 11.8(a) - 3.
+Must achieve certification by the State of Michigan as Instructor Coordinator, ICS 100, 200, 300, 400, 700 and 800 and Fire Officer II within one year of accepting the position and maintain that certification during his/her tenure as Paramedic Coordinator.
+The EMS Coordinator will not receive the 12-month Captain's rate before securing 12 months as the EMS Coordinator and attaining the required certification The City will pay all training costs according to Section 11.8(a) - 3.
 Must be self-directed and have the ability to work effectively with all levels of management within the Fire Department, hospitals and community.